orstavik/JoiComponents/book/chapter6/Intro_Polyfills.md

 to polyfill *correctly*.

 The shadowDOM polyfill is also a good example of a new feature that is hard to polyfill *efficiently*.
-The changes required to turn an existing, old, no-shadow-DOM into a new, shadow-DOM are complex and take time both to set up and work against.
+The changes required to turn an existing, old, no-shadow-DOM into a new, shadow-compatible DOM are complex and costly to run.
-This can make it necessary to "cut som corners" in the polyfill; to make the polyfill fast enough, some edge-cases or too invasive aspects of the new feature are deliberately broken.
+This can make it necessary to "cut corners" in the polyfill; to make the polyfill fast enough, some edge-cases or too invasive aspects of the new feature are deliberately left out.
-In such instances the polyfill attempts to mimick efficiently, but not exactly, some aspects of the new feature.
+In such instances the polyfill attempts to mimic efficiently, but not exactly, some aspects of the new feature.

-Such mimickery, or *approximations*, in the polyfill can lead the developer into trouble.
+Such mimicry, or *approximations*, in the polyfill can lead the developer into trouble.
-Web developers are already accustomed to varying behavior between browsers, and such variations are likely to be present when polyfilling as well.
+Thankfully, web developers are already accustomed to varying behavior between browsers.
-These variations must also be accomodated by the developer, not only in relation to loading the polyfill, but also in using the polyfilled features.
+The variations in the polyfill are no different, and the polyfill can be considered as just another browser the developer must consider when using the polyfilled features.

 ## Polyfill problem 3: variation
 Browsers vary and are "old" and "new" in different areas.